 There’s a good write-up for the album in this month’s BN1 Magazine.
 It’s not online yet, but can be found in print around Brighton.
 I’m a pirate and a rascal, apparently – also a devil may care rebel.
 Naturally, this is very gratifying.
 Favourable comments on the music, too.

 A few more reviews (that I’m aware of) should appear soon, but this’ll do nicely for now.

-Here’s the first coverage of Wet Dream Disaster in Brighton Source magazine:
+Here’s the first coverage of my first single, Wet Dream Disaster, in Brighton Source magazine: